Large Language Models for Crash Detection in Video: A Survey of Methods, Datasets, and Challenges: Background and Related Work

 \subsection{Taxonomy of LLM-Based Crash Detection}

 The integration of Large Language Models (LLMs) into crash detection systems has led to diverse approaches, categorized along three primary axes: fusion level, prompt strategy, and LLM role.
 Additionally, we distinguish systems based on input granularity (frame-level vs. clip-level encoding) and detection focus (causal detection vs. post-event summarization).
-This taxonomy provides a structured framework to analyze LLM-based crash detection methods, highlighting their technical nuances and applicability to real-world traffic scenarios \cite{tang2023video, fan2024learning}.
-By building on classical approaches \cite{wang2020quick} and Vision-Language Models (VLMs) \cite{zhang2023video}, LLM-based systems leverage multimodal reasoning to address the variability and ambiguity of crash events.
+This taxonomy reveals a critical insight: the architectural choices made at each level fundamentally determine not just performance, but the system's suitability for specific real-world applications.
+By building on classical approaches \cite{wang2020quick} and Vision-Language Models (VLMs) \cite{zhang2023video}, LLM-based systems leverage multimodal reasoning to address the variability and ambiguity of crash events, but each design choice carries inherent trade-offs that practitioners must carefully consider.